adrianjunus/cosmos-flink-streaming-lab/README.md

 ![Validate](https://github.com/adrianjunus/cosmos-flink-streaming-lab/actions/workflows/validate.yml/badge.svg)

+A hands-on exploration of Cosmos DB → Kafka → Flink streaming on Azure, with a focus on the production concerns most reference architectures might skip: schema evolution under compatibility constraints, retention as a recovery-time budget, and replay-from-source recovery.

-I worked on this as a hands-on exploration of real-time streaming analytics on Azure: ingesting Cosmos DB change feed events through Apache Kafka and processing them with Apache Flink.
+I worked on this as a hands-on exploration of real-time streaming analytics.
 Built as a personal learning project to understand the architecture, tradeoffs, and failure modes of production streaming systems.

 - **`confluent-cloud-version/`** — the same architecture on Confluent Cloud's managed Flink and Kafka offerings, hosted on Azure.
 Closer to production reality.
 My goal is to best represent what would realistically deploy.

 ---

-## Architecture (I used Clause to help with some diagramming here)
+## Architecture (I used Claude to help with some diagramming here)

 ```
    Azure                          Streaming Layer                       Outputs